opensoldat/polyworks/pwinstall/ReadMe.txt

 Credits:

-programmed by Anna Zajaczkowski in Visual Basic 6 (updated by Jacob L. (Fryer)) original PolyWorks concept and ideas by Michal Zajaczkowski graphics by Michal Zajaczkowski and Anna Zajaczkowski, based on Soldat style new icon by VirtualTT
+programmed by Anna Zajaczkowski in Visual Basic 6 updated version by Jacob Lindberg (Fryer) original PolyWorks concept and ideas by Michal Zajaczkowski graphics by Michal Zajaczkowski and Anna Zajaczkowski, based on Soldat style new icon by VirtualTT